icssc/ZotMeet/README.md

    1. `pnpm start` (run `pnpm start --host` if you want to access the server from other devices on your network)
 4. The app should be viewable at `localhost:5173` by default.
 Changes to the code will automatically update the page.
 If you ran `pnpm start --host`, you can access the app from other devices on your network at `host-ip:5173`.

+### Local Database Setup

+1. Go to the [postgres official website](https://www.postgresql.org/download/) and download the database for your specific OS. \([Here](https://www.postgresql.org/docs/16/tutorial-start.html) is more information, if you get stuck)
+2. While running the setup, ensure that pgAdmin is downloaded alongside postgres itself
+3. Once connected to the Postgres Server, Right click on databases -> create -> database, and name it `zotmeet`.
+4. In the ZotMeet project root directory,`drizzle kit generate:pg` will generate a migrations folder which contain scripts you can run to update your database schema.
+5. Create a .env file, and set `DATABASE_URL=postgres://yourusername:yourpassword@localhost:5432/zotmeet`

 ### Committing Changes

 - Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification when writing commit messages.